 How To Introduce a Character in a NovelJun 27, 2021

-Lately, I’ve become obsessed with how we first meet our favourite characters.
-Whether they’re honourable, ethical good guys, or down-and-out criminals with a wicked streak, how we’re first introduced to our hero’s flaw will define the shape of the story.
-Whether the novel will arc upwards as their situation improves – or downwards in a dramatic fall from grace.
+Lately I have become obsessed with how we first meet our favourite characters in books.
+Whether they’re honourable, ethical good guys, or down-and-out criminals with a wicked streak, how we’re first introduced to our hero’s character flaw will define the shape of the story.
+Whether the novel will arc upwards as their situation improves, or downwards in a dramatic fall from grace.

 Let’s look at something more recent – the multi-million-copy bestselling and award-winning novel, Eleanor Oliphant is Completely Fine by Gail Honeyman.
 In the first line, we meet Eleanor, who immediately tells us her position in the world – unimportant.